New Members Guide

 Long pants are required when riding, however they do not need to be specific riding pants.
 Motocross pants along with trials specific pants are available.

-It is also necessary for first time applicants for a MWA license to fill out a MWA first time applicants testing form and complete a rider proficiency test (all very basic) this form is attached, please fill it in and contact the club testing officers, to arrange testing (note this assessment is basic and basically if you can start and ride a bike you will pass, juniors are a different case they must have 5 hours coaching with an accredited coach to gain a license, please contact the Club for more details.
+It is also necessary for first time applicants for an MA license to fill out a MA first time applicants testing form and complete a rider proficiency test (all very basic).
+Contact the Club to arrange testing – note that this assessment is not difficult and basically if you can start and ride a bike and can stop, you will pass.
+Juniors (7 till under 16) are a different case, they must have 5 hours coaching with an accredited coach to gain a license, please contact the Club for more details.

-In order to compete and ride you need either a day licence (issued on the day) or an appropriate Motorcycling Australia license.
+In order to compete and ride you need either a day competition licence (purchased online using Ridernet) or an appropriate Motorcycling Australia competition licence – see MWA or Ridernet for the details.
+The Restricted Licence (senior or junior) is all you need for competing in trials, but if you are competing in any other discipline then you will need the full senior or junior National Licence.
 For state and national events, you will not be able to purchase a one-day licence and will need to hold a current MA licence.

 Applying for Club Membership

-AJS MotoTrials club membership is valid for the current year.
+AJS MotoTrials club membership is valid for the current calendar year (Jan 1st to Dec 31st).

 There is also another Trials club in Western Australia, which is the Pathfinders Motorcycle Trials Club Inc, which holds regular events, including combined series with the AJS MotoTrials Club of WA Inc.

 If you are a beginner to motorcycle riding or are just new to trials, you may find it best to first attend a coaching clinic or practice day.
-The AJS MotoTrials Club will run a number of practice days and coaching days through the year.
-Alternatively beginners can start their first event straight away and are catered for at events, with introductory grades.
+The AJS MotoTrials Club do hold a couple of practice days and coaching days in the year – usually towards the beginning of the year.
+Alternatively, new riders can start their first event straight away and are catered for at events, with introductory grades.

 Practice and coaching days, along with Junior development days will be run from time to time.
 These days provide you a chance to receive and learn trials skills from more experienced riders.
 If you are interested in one of these and there are none scheduled, please express your interest to the club secretary.